fitchos/mqa-prometheus/README.md

 7. MQ Appliance REST API must be enabled

 ## Getting Started
-You must run a separate exporter for each MQ Appliance you want to collect metrics for.
+You must run a separate exporter for each MQ Appliance you want to collect metrics for, but it is possible to run more than one exporter against an MQ Appliance if you want to split collectors across exporters to lessen the collection times and meet specific Prometheus scrape times.

+Certain collectors, like the MQ queues and channels collectors may take some time to run depending on the number of queue managers running on an MQ Appliance, and the number of queues and channels in use on each queue manager.
+These two collectors may benefit to run in their own separate exporter.

 mqa_metrics.py is the name of the module to run an exporter.
 Only basic authentication is currently supported.